Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/procedures.md

 * Cues for screen exposure when a screen device is not present in the image include seeing other people in the room looking in the direction of the screen-based media device or the participant sitting in the same position for a long period of time.
 * Cues for screen exposure during ceiling images include light on ceiling changing in each image or arms positions in a way that they are most likely holding a device.
 * If someone in the background is using a screen-based media device do not code this as screen exposure if the participant cannot see the screen of the device.
-  Only code a device as a screen exposure of the participant can see the screen of the device.
+  Only code a device as a screen exposure if the participant can see the screen of the device.

 ## No Screen Exposure